-☑ General Liability.
-A policy of Comprehensive General Liability Insurance which covers all the work and services to be performed by Contractor under this Agreement, including operations, products and completed operations, property damage, bodily injury (including death) and personal and advertising injury.
-Such policy shall provide limits of not less than \$1,000,000.00 per claim or occurrence.
-If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project or the general aggregate limit shall be twice the required occurrence limit.
+Comprehensive General Liability Insurance which covers all the ed by Contractor under this Agreement, including operations, ons, property damage, bodily injury (including death) and Such policy shall provide limits of not less than \$1,000,000.00 neral aggregate limit applies, either the general aggregate limit ject or the general aggregate limit shall be twice the required J

-Automobile/Aircraft/Watercraft Liability Insurance.
+$\boxtimes$ Automobile/Aircraft/Watercraft Liability Insurance.
 A policy of Comprehensive Automobile/Aircraft/Watercraft Liability Insurance for bodily injury (including death) and property damage which provides total limits of not less than \$1,000,000.00 per claim or occurrence applicable to all owned, non-owned and hired vehicles/aircraft/watercraft.
 If the services provided under this Agreement include the transportation of hazardous materials/wastes, then the Automobile Liability policy shall be endorsed to include Transportation Pollution Liability insurance covering materials/wastes to be transported by Contractor pursuant to this Agreement.
 Alternatively, such coverage may be provided in Contractor's Pollution Liability policy.